digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 When considering upgrading, we regard each Daml application as composed of:

-- **On-ledger components**: The Daml code running the on-ledger logic (i.e. the DARs uploaded on each involved participant node)
+- **On-ledger components**: The Daml code running the on-ledger logic (i.e. the DARs uploaded to all participant nodes interacting with the app)

 - **Off-ledger components** interacting with the ledger via the Ledger API or other supported Canton Ledger API clients (JSON API or PQS).
-  These are typically Java or TypeScript services performing off-ledger business logic.
+  These are typically Java or TypeScript services implementing off-ledger business logic.

 Zero-Downtime Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~